Language pair / translation direction

 File formats such as PowerPoint, Excel, PDF, etc. may lead to additional processing work, because text formatting as well as available width and line breaks or sizes of text fields have to be adjusted.
 In some cases it may be necessary to process documents with OCR in preparation for translation.
 All these factors are included in the price of the translation.

 If there are special requirements regarding the formatting of the text - for example, if the translation of a PDF document is to be formatted in the same way as the source document – more time must be calculated for this.

-Especially for translations of texts in a software program code, the effort for the technical preparation for translation can be considerable.
+The effort required for the technical preparation of texts in a software program code for translation can be considerable.
 If necessary, we develop specially adapted filters to separate the program code from the text to be translated and then insert the translation in the correct place.

 Redundancies / repetitions

 Repetitions in the text can have a cost-reducing effect.
 This refers to text segments that are completely or partially redundant within one or more documents.
 An example of this are safety instructions in user manuals, which are the same for each product of a group of products.
 However, repetitions of individual words are not taken into account.

 Translations that are only required for internal use by our customers are generally subject to lower requirements than translations that are intended for publication and therefore have to go through more correction phases.
 Translations for internal use are therefore generally cheaper.

 We translate 1 to 3 pages of text into any language within 24 to 48 hours.